Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Posterior Inference

-where $f(a_i|\theta_{a_i})$ is the common distribution of the shapes with hyperparameters $\theta_{a_i}$.
-We can then notice that for computational ease a gamma$(\alpha,\beta)$ prior could be used so that the full conditional of each shape is a gamma distribution with parameters $(\alpha+d,\beta-\sum_{j=1}^d\log{m_{ji}})$.
 In this case however, we are also interested in analysing the effects of different priors since there is an inherent interest on doing feature selection.
-In particular, we are interested on scale-mixture gamma priors that allow us to define local and global shrinkage priors while still having a conjugate posterior for the shape parameters, such as the gamma-gamma prior introduced in \cite{Griffin_Brown}, that is,
+In particular, we are interested on scale-mixture gamma priors that allow us to define local and global shrinkage priors while still having a conjugate posterior for the score parameters, such as the gamma-gamma prior introduced in \cite{Griffin_Brown}, that is,

 where $\kappa$ is a scale parameter, $\lambda$ controls the behaviour of the distribution close to zero and $\phi$ controls the tail of the distribution.
-It is worth noticing that if $\lambda=1$ we recover the Lomax distribution \citep{lomax} which is a heavy-tailed distribution closely related to the Pareto types I and II distributions.
 More general scale-mixture gamma priors such as the double gamma prior \citep{double_gamma} or the triple gamma prior \citep{triple_gamma} could also be considered.